installturbotaxusaa/installturbotaxusaa.github.io/README.md

 ### Digital Download from Retailers:

-Retailer Email: If you purchased a digital download from an online retailer like Amazon or Best Buy, the license code is usually included in the email confirmation from the retailer.
+<b>Retailer Email:</b> If you purchased a digital download from an online retailer like Amazon or Best Buy, the license code is usually included in the email confirmation from the retailer.
 Retailer Account: Check your account on the retailer’s website where you can view your digital orders.
 The license code is often displayed there.

 ### On the Packaging:

 <b>Outside Packaging:</b> Occasionally, the license code might be printed on the outside of the retail packaging, usually covered by a scratch-off sticker for security reasons.

+## Steps to Download, Install TurboTax

+Downloading and installing TurboTax involves several straightforward steps.
+The process varies slightly depending on whether you purchased a physical copy, a digital download from TurboTax directly, or from an online retailer.
+Here’s how you can do it:

+### For Digital Download Purchases

+<b> Purchase and Receive Confirmation:</b>
+<ul><li>After purchasing TurboTax online, you will receive a confirmation email with a link to download the software and your license code.</li>ul></ul>li>

+<b>Log In to Your Intuit Account:</b>

+<ul><li>Go to the TurboTax website.</li>ul></ul>li>

+<ul><li>Sign in to your Intuit account using your credentials.</li>ul></ul>li>